 Regardless of the stage, a breast cancer diagnosis can feel overwhelming.
 It’s important to remember that you’re not alone and that there are support systems and resources available.
 Your medical provider will likely be able to connect you with local options.
 There are also many online support groups and informational resources.
 Here are some breast cancer organizations that some may find helpful:

 PocketHealth makes it simple to keep track of your breast scans.
-All of your vital imaging is in one secure location and can be accessed online anytime.
-Reports can also be easily shared with other physicians in your care team, if needed.
-Additionally, it makes it easy to track health changes over time, such as with repeat imaging.
-When used in conjunction with your medical provider’s professional advice, it is a powerful tool for organizing and understanding your imaging results and your health.
+All of your images and reports are permanently available in one secure location and can be accessed online—anytime, anywhere.
+Reports can also be easily shared with other members of your care team, if needed.
+When used in conjunction with your medical provider’s professional advice, it is a powerful tool to better understand your health.
 For Aileen, easy access to her scans also allowed her to keep her husband informed throughout her metastatic breast cancer treatment.

 Trusted by more than 800+ hospitals and clinics.